AlanD20/.dotfiles/workspace-setup/ARCH-INSTALLATION.md

 7. Update pacman to top 10 fastest servers.
 Here are two ways to achieve this.

-   1. First, you have to backup `/etc/pacman.d/mirrorlist` then use that, to pick top 10.
-To rank top 10, we need to install `pacman-contrib` package.
+   - First, you have to backup `/etc/pacman.d/mirrorlist` then use the following
+     methods:

      ```bash
      # Backupi existing mirror list
      cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.bak
+     ```

+   1. `rankmirrors`: pick top 10.
+To rank top 10, we need to install `pacman-contrib` package.

+      ```bash
       # Install pacman-contrib to rank servers
       pacman -Sy pacman-contrib